analogdevicesinc/VSCode-Maxim/userguide.md

 ![Debugger Window](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/debugger_window.JPG)

-You'll some activity happening in the terminal as the debugger is launched.
+You'll see some activity happening in the terminal as the debugger is launched.
 VS Code will automatically run the `build` task to make sure the code is compiled without errors.
 Then, it runs the `flash` task to flash the compiled program binary to the target micro with an OpenOCD command.
 Finally, it opens an OpenOCD server and launches a GDB session to connect to it.

 Once the debugger connects you should see the breakpoint set on main hit.
 VS Code should look something like this: